-Investing in NYC real estate can bring huge rewards but with that comes a degree of risk.
+Investing in NYC real estate can bring huge rewards, but with that comes a degree of risk.
 As any long-time investor will tell you, eventually, you’ll end up with a deal gone wrong.
 Maybe you bought a property that’s now worth far less than what you paid for it.
-Perhaps you’ve got one you can’t rent or are renting for significantly less than you planned for.
-Whatever the reason, you’ve now got an investment you need to get out of and move on from.
+Perhaps you’ve got one you can’t rent or are renting for significantly less than you planned.
+Whatever the reason, you’ve now got a bad real estate investment you need to get out of and move on.
 Bad deals can shake the pride and confidence of any investor.
 In such times, it’s easy to give in to self-doubt and regret.

 But that’s not the way to handle it.
 Every mistake has a lesson buried in it, and if you’re determined to succeed as a real estate investor, then you have to be willing to take a hit from time to time.
 So, if one of your deals has gone bad, here are some actionable steps you can take to help minimize your losses.

 Face reality and accept the situation

 Every moment you spend agonizing over your mistakes and imagining what you should have done is time wasted.
 Yes, you have taken a loss, maybe a bad one.
 But the sooner you can set to work recovering from it, the less you stand to lose.
 Face the grim reality of what happened and start drawing up a response plan.
 You may have a lot of work ahead of you, so you’ll need to conserve as much energy as you can.
 Use the bad situation you’re in to motivate you to climb out.
 After all, once you’re at the bottom, the only way is up.

 Cut your losses and get rid of it